explaingit

 USE CASE 2

-Practice implementing classic data structures like linked lists, binary search trees, and heaps with immediate feedback.
+Study clean reference implementations of data structures like linked lists, binary search trees, heaps, and hash maps

 USE CASE 3